nourshaker-msft/10x-csa/README.md

 - Support for conceptual guides and architecture information

 **Example queries:**
-- *"Show me the latest Azure SDK for Python documentation"*
+- *"What are the core concepts of Microsoft Agent Framework?"*
-- *"Get code examples for using Azure Functions with Python"*
+- *"Show me a quick start example in Python for Microsoft 365 Agent SDK"*
-- *"What's new in the latest version of Terraform Azure provider?"*
+- *"How do I install Terraform Enteprise?"*

 ### 4. **MarkItDown MCP Server**
 Convert various document formats to clean Markdown: